 Apply a 3% step increase, and in a separate simulation, a 3% step decrease of voltage at the POI.
 The plant Automatic Voltage Regulator (AVR) and the associated droop and deadband settings (if applicable) should transition the plant to/near maximum leading power factor, or in the latter case, maximum lagging power factor in an attempt to regulate the original voltage set point.
 Any oscillations should be well damped.
 The figures below include examples of acceptable and unacceptable responses.

-3.1.5.4 Large Voltage Disturbance Test (Low Voltage Ride-Through for IRRs and Inverter-Based Resources)
+3.1.5.4 Large Voltage Disturbance Test (Low Voltage Ride-Through for IRRs, Inverter-Based Resources and Inverter-Based Transmission Elements)

 Apply the low voltage profile boundary illustrated in ERCOT Operating Guide Section 2.9.1, Voltage Ride-Through Requirements for Generation Resources, to the POI.
 The profile starts at 1.0 per-unit and ends at 0.9 per-unit.
+This test shall be performed for two initial conditions: with the facility operating at a 0.95 lagging power factor (at the POI) and with the facility operating at 0.95 leading power factor (at the POI).
 The model shall exhibit appropriate dynamic reactive response, AVR response, and the model shall not exhibit momentary cessation.

-For the low voltage transient, the resource should inject reactive current throughout the voltage recovery period.
+For the low voltage transient, the model should inject reactive current throughout the voltage recovery period.
 At the POI, both P and Q are necessarily zero during zero voltage.
 Q injection at the POI should be observable immediately or very shortly after voltage begins ramp up from zero.

 For 0.9 pu sustained POI voltage, the AVR should provide voltage support that moves the resource towards nearly full reactive production (significantly lagging).